 His "Runt" moniker comes from the name kids used to tease him with: "Runt Green."

-In 2008, to celebrate his 60th birthday, Rundgren (actually his wife, Michelle) organized the first "Toddstock," where a few hundred fans joined them on his property in Kauai, Hawaii for music, food and comity.
+In 2008, to celebrate his 60th birthday, Rundgren (actually his wife, Michele) organized the first "Toddstock," where a few hundred fans joined them on his property in Kauai, Hawaii for music, food and comity.
 Conceived as a "mini Burning Man," it went over well, leading to future Toddstocks every five years at various locations.